hci-lab-um/heuristics-for-test-tool-design/H05-personal-learning-goal-mastery-or-task-based.md

 <a name="TopofPage"></a>
-# H5 Is this person's learning goal "tool mastery" or "task completion"?
+# H5 Do these people want "tool mastery" or "task completion"?
 (What learning perspectives and goals do those people bring?)
 [◄ Go back](README.md)

 Theme: WHO?

-Heuristic Question: Is this person's learning goal "tool mastery" or "task completion"?
-(What learning perspectives and goals do those people bring?)

-Note 1 November 2024: a suggestion that this heuristic is really about learning to gain mastery versus learning to achieve the next task.
-This has impact on long and short term goals, on investment versus cost viewpoints and relates to different people having different goals.
+Heuristic Question: Do these people want "tool mastery" or "task completion"?
+The learning goal will be different for different people.
+Some people want to learn about the tool to gain mastery, while others want to learn to achieve the next task.
+This has impact on long and short term goals, on investment versus cost viewpoints.
+If just achieving the next task is the goal, then short bursts of 2 minute videos might be a good way to deliver information about the tool, or provision of wizards to step through tasks.
+Learning for mastery might require longer blocks of dedicated time, information about underlying principles, and practice sessions.
+This also relates to different people having different goals.

 ## Explanation and subquestions
 Depending on the person and the organizational goals people may want to only learn enough to enable them to complete a specific task, or they may want to learn enough to enable expertise/mastery of a role/activity.
 This may be affected both by personal choice and by organizational pressure.